Last Updated on June 3, 2023 by Ellen

 They had relied on income from Chinese, Korean, Australian, European, American, and wealthy Philippine visitors.

 Sometimes, I feel like this is a test of my faith.
 Or maybe it’s a bad dream.

 Or maybe: it’s not about me, or you, or fashionable labels we privileged travelers get to toss around.

-While all developing nations struggle — not only the Philippines — Americans are booking trips to Europe.
+While all developing nations struggle — not only the Philippines and Thailand — Americans book trips on luxurious, wasteful cruises and bubbled tours to Europe.
 They are vaccinated, lucky travelers who want to go somewhere.
 They all miss traveling.